sukannyapurkayastha/DASP_report_template/README.md

 - **Subdirectories**:
   - `dataloading`: includes scripts for using the open review API
-  - `models`: includes the models which are used to predict the NLP component of this application
-  - `nlp`: ...
   - `text_processing`: includes file and scripts which are used to preprocess and prepare review for the models
+  - `test`: includes test for the text processing

 - **Files**:
-  - `__init__.py`: ...
-  - `backend_env.yaml`: includes specific enviroment for the backend functionality
   - `data_processing.py`: calls functions from text processing
   - `main.py`: creates FastAPI app and runs it
   - `routers.py`: defines a FastAPI endpoint and structures processed data into dictonaries
+  - `backend_env.yaml`: contains the packages and dependencies for the backend

 ---

 #### **4.2 `frontend`**

-Thies front end of this application is the user-facing interface built with Streamlit and related UI components.
+The front end of this application is the user-facing interface built with Streamlit and related UI components.
 It is responsible for displaying the overview over the given reviews, receive the data in form of URL or file, and providing an interactive experience within the application.
 It is connected via API calls to the backend and includes several features of displaying the data for the user.

 - **Subdirectories**:
   - `images`: includes the images needed for displaying the front end